shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s4.png "Azure Monitor")

-7. On the **Health tab**, you can see the workspace's health state and when it was last reported, as well as operational errors and warnings.
+1. On the **Health tab**, you can see the workspace's health state and when it was last reported, as well as operational errors and warnings.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s5.png "Azure Monitor")

-8. On the **Agents tab**, you can see  :
+1. On the **Agents tab**, you can see:

    - Operation errors and warnings - these are errors and warnings related specifically to agents.